 After successfully using the baby led weaning approach to transition my child to solid food, and having started the journey with my second, I've learned a lot about how to make the process a little easier on you (the parent or caregiver), which I think we could all use, right?
 The great thing about baby led weaning is it's so simple, so you truly don't need a lot to get started.
 No jars, no special baby food making equipment, and no pouches are necessary!
 You just make meals for your family and let baby join in on the fun!
 That said, there are a few things that will make your life easier when it comes to starting baby led weaning with your little one.
 Here are my picks:

-(For a refresher on what baby led weaning is and how to know if it's right for you, head here.)
+(For a refresher on what baby led weaning is and how to know if it's right for you, head to this post about Benefits of Baby Led Weaning.)

 Must-Have Tools To Make Baby Led Weaning Easier